AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Experiments

 \subsection{The Impact of Training Data Size}

-In this section, we discuss the impact of training data size on the performance of HiddenGuard.
-We set the training data size for HiddenGuard to 10, 50, 100, 500 and 1000.
+In this section, we discuss the impact of training data size on the performance of AEIOU.
+We set the training data size for AEIOU to 10, 50, 100, 500 and 1000.
 Half of the training data is randomly selected benign data, while the other half is randomly selected NSFW data.
-Table \ref{tab:data_size} presents the experimental results of HiddenGuard$_{\text{CLIP-L}}$.
-The experiments demonstrate that HiddenGuard maintains high accuracy even with only 10 training samples.
-When the sample size reaches 500, its performance is comparable to HiddenGuard trained with a full dataset.
+Table \ref{tab:data_size} presents the experimental results of AEIOU$_{\text{CLIP-L}}$.
+The experiments demonstrate that AEIOU maintains high accuracy even with only 10 training samples.
+When the sample size reaches 500, its performance is comparable to AEIOU trained with a full dataset.
 As the number of training samples increases further, there is no significant improvement in performance, indicating that improving the quality and coverage of training samples is a better strategy than simply increasing the quantity.
 Figure \ref{fig: data_size} provides additional insights with different training data sizes across various datasets, which aligns with the results in Table \ref{tab:data_size}.
-These experiments confirm HiddenGuard's exceptional performance in few-shot scenarios.
+These experiments confirm AEIOU's exceptional performance in few-shot scenarios.